 Now, update all the other hosts to point to the license server by running the following command.

 Make sure all servers can reach the splunk-cm01 server.
-Make sure all the servers can resolve to the Cluster Master by either using /etc/hosts or DNS services.
+Make sure all the servers can resolve to the Cluster Manager by either using /etc/hosts or DNS services.

-Restart all servers except the Cluster Master (license server).
+Restart all servers except the Cluster Manager (license server).

 Indexers connected to: splunk-cm01 (6)